Tatertot5s/Pride-Harnesses/README.md

   <a href="https://github.com/Tatertot5s/Pride-Harnesses"><img src="https://tr7zw.github.io/uikit/social_buttons_icon/Github-Button-64.png" alt="GitHub" style="margin: 5px 10px;"></a>
 </p>

 Retextures the happy ghast harnesses to be of pride flag colors!
+Also changes lang file to have the item name reflect the new flag textures!

 ![List of all the identities and the color wool needed to make them](https://cdn.modrinth.com/data/cached_images/3f33cc2e1e6d7af518dc8114b1232b9376e67084.png)